-Once the candidate incorporates and addresses all feedback from the chair, committee member, and director, the candidate discusses with the chair his or her readiness for the proposal defense and schedules a time for the defense.
-At this stage of the process, the committee chair will submit the candidate's manuscript to SafeAssign, the university's plagiarism detection software, via the COMS 987 prospectus submission link in Blackboard.
-It is the responsibility of the committee chair to review the results from this submission.
+Once the candidate incorporates and addresses all feedback from the chair, committee member, and Online director, the candidate discusses his or her readiness for the proposal defense and schedules a time for the defense.
+At this stage of the process, the committee chair will ensure that the candidate's manuscript has been submitted to Turnitin, the university's plagiarism detection software, via the COMS 987 submission link in Canvas.
+It is the responsibility of the committee chair to review the results from this submission and to note any problems or issues with similarity.
+The candidate is responsible for making sure the proposal manuscript is free from grammar, punctuation, and style errors.
+The proposal manuscript should be complete, containing full chapters, and checked for adherence to APA style in citations and references.
+Failure to ensure the manuscript meets the standards of doctoral and scholarly academic writing, could result in not passing the proposal defense or in a rescheduling of the defense date.

-The formal proposal defense normally takes place via the university's e-conferencing system (WebEx or Microsoft Teams) or by phone conference.
-The candidate is responsible for identifying dates and times convenient for the chair and committee member.
-The chair is responsible for facilitating the proposal defense via WebEx or Teams.
+The formal proposal defense uses the university's e-conferencing system.
+The candidate is responsible for identifying dates and times convenient for the chair and committee members.
+The chair is responsible for facilitating the proposal defense via Teams.